-At the law office of Keith B. Schulefand, Esq., we have been resolving visitation issues in the Buffalo area for more than 30 years.
-You can rely on us to explain your rights as a grandparent and pursue them to the fullest extent of the law.
+I am family law attorney Keith Schulefand and at the law office of Keith B. Schulefand, Esq., I have been resolving visitation issues in the Buffalo area for more than 30 years.
+I can help you pursue your rights as a grandparent to the fullest extent of the law.

 What Rights Do Grandparents Have?

 In New York, grandparents have the right to pursue visitation of their grandchild(ren) when:

 - One or both parents are deceased.
 This is crucial in making sure that children maintain ties to their extended family after the loss of their parents.